DASH-Lab/deepfakeResearch/README.md

 ### Multi-model
-Our published papers that related to  applying multi model to detect deepfakes.
+Our published papers that related to  applying multi-model to detect deepfakes.

 #### Paper List: